© 2025 Wyoming Public Media

 High in the Sierra Nevada and Rocky Mountains, the wind-swept whitebark pine has stood for centuries in Nevada, Idaho, Wyoming, Montana and California.
 But now, rising temperatures and drought imperil the tree’s future, even though it's federally protected as a threatened species.

-By mid-century, up to 80% of its habitat could disappear, according to a study led by the University of Colorado Denver.
-The U.S. Forest Service and the U.S. Fish and Wildlife Service also contributed to the study.
+By mid-century, up to 80% of its habitat could disappear, according to a study led by Sean Parks of the USDA Forest Service and other federal agencies.
 The hardy pine thrives in harsh, high-elevation zones, like windy ridges and steep slopes.

 “The tree also acts like snow fences at the high elevation, keeping water flowing downstream by slowing snow melt over the summer months,” Tomback said.
 “And this benefits farms, ranches and towns.”